svt/bridge/docs/api/README.md

 ### `bridge.settings.registerSetting(groupName, specification): Promise<Boolean>`
 Register a new setting definition to a group name, that is the name that will appear in the settings panel's navigation.

+## Types
+Types are blueprints for items, they can be created and extended using the `contributes` property of your plugin manifest.

+### `bridge.types.getType(id): Promise<TypeSpec>`
+Render a full type specification from its id

+## Items
+Items are playable objects containing the metadata of a certain type.

+### `bridge.items.createItemOfType(typeId): Promise<String>`
+Create a new item of a specific type, its id will be returned as a promise.

+### `bridge.items.applyItem(id, item)`
+Perform an apply operation to an item by its id - this can be seen as a save, or update, method for an item.

+### `bridge.items.getItem(id): Promise<any>`
+Get an item by its id.

+### `bridge.items.getLocalItem(id): any`
+Get an item from the local state representation by its id.
+This is useful when rendering the UI although it is not guaranteed to be up-to-date with the main process.

+### `bridge.items.deleteItem(id)`
+Delete an item by its id.